Robert Romano (ER): Character history

 In the first episode of season nine, Romano, Luka Kovac, and Susan Lewis are evacuating the hospital due to a Monkey Pox outbreak.
 While they are on the helipad to load a patient onto a waiting helicopter, the wind blows the chart off the gurney; when Romano moves to retrieve it, the helicopter rotor severs his arm.
 Lewis and Kovac rush to save his life.
-Although they manage to reattach the arm, Romano begins to lose motion and sensation in it.
-He is later removed from his Chief of Staff position by Dr. Anspaugh.
-Weaver takes over and offers Romano the position of Chief of the ER.
-During that time, he fires senior nurses Lydia Wright, Conni Oligario, and Yosh Takata.
+Although surgeons manage to reattach the arm, Romano begins to lose motion and sensation in it.
+Over time he increasingly displays an inability to cope with his injury.
 He shows one of his last moments of kindness on the episode “A Hopeless Wound” when Elizabeth Corday loses her wedding ring down the scrub sink drain and fears it will be lost because maintenance is closed until morning.
-After she finishes a surgery, he returns the ring to her, having used a laparoscope and grabber to retrieve it from the drain.
-Towards the end of the season, Romano suffers severe burns to his arm without feeling them, prompting him to decide to have it amputated.
+After she finishes a surgery, he returns the ring to her, having used a fiberscope and grabber to retrieve it from the drain.
+Eventually Dr. Anspaugh removes Romano from the Chief of Staff position, replaces him with Weaver, and the two offer Romano the position of Chief of the ER as a consolation.
+Romano's belligerent and abrasive personality strongly intensifies after he grudgingly accepts the demotion.
+On his first day he insults everyone, disrespects patients and displays ignorance of modern ER medicine by prescribing an antiquated treatment that has to be changed by Chief Resident John Carter.
+During the season he fires senior nurses Haleh Adams, Lydia Wright, Conni Oligario, and Yosh Takata, though most of them return.
+By season's end, Romano suffers severe burns to his arm without feeling them, prompting him to decide to have it amputated.

 In the tenth season, Romano gets a robotic arm.
 In the episode "Freefall," he is killed when a helicopter falls off the hospital roof and crushes him.
-Prior to his death, he had intended to lodge a complaint against Dr. Greg Pratt and caught Dr. Archie Morris smoking pot.
-He leaves a large amount of money to the hospital in his will, which Weaver uses to fund a gay and lesbian medical program.
-In "Missing," Elizabeth tries to organize a memorial for Romano, but finds that she is the only person that actually misses him.
-A plaque honoring Romano is mounted on the wall between the two main elevators, then later taken down and put into storage after a shootout in the ER.
+Prior to his death, he intended to begin dismissal proceedings against Dr. Greg Pratt and caught Dr. Archie Morris smoking marijuana in the parking lot.
+He wills a significant sum of money to the hospital which Weaver uses to fund a gay and lesbian medical program.
+In "Missing," Corday tries to organize a memorial for Romano, but learns she is the only person who misses him.
+A plaque honoring Romano is mounted on the wall between the two main elevators, then later removed and placed in storage after a shootout in the ER.

-Romano reappears in the final season in a flashback, talking with Dr. Greene by Trauma 1 about his chemotherapy.
-In the episode "The Book of Abby," long-serving nurse Haleh Adams showed Abby Lockhart the Wall of Doctors and on there, the tag "Romano" can be seen.
+Romano appears in a flashback sequence during the final season, talking with Dr. Greene about his chemotherapy.
+In the episode "The Book of Abby," long-serving nurse Haleh Adams shows Abby Lockhart a closet wall covered with the locker name tags of past doctors and staff members, including Romano.